valgaze/valgaze.github.io/_posts/2015-09-12-node-to-aws.md

 ---
 published: true
-title: Deploy Your Damn Nodejs App to Amazon Web Services
+title: Deploy Your Nodejs App to Amazon Web Services
+author: victor
 ---

 **You should read this if:** You have built a nodejs application as a side/educational project and want to deploy it in the wild.
 Hopefully you’ve never touched AWS or dealt with deployment before and are curious about it.